Want to drive more sales and customer loyalty with WooCommerce coupons?

 That’s it.
 Now your WooCommerce free shipping coupon is ready.

-Set Up Free Gift Coupons in WooCommerce
+How to Create a Free Gift Coupon in WooCommerce

 WooCommerce doesn’t offer the option to create free gift coupons.
 For this, you’ll need an additional plugin.